 called the Far Mosque, is not built of earth

 and water and stone, but of intention and wisdom

 and mystical conversation and compassionate action.

-When our time in Jerusalem came to an end, we headed north to begin our pilgrimage to the Bahá’í holy places.
+When our time in Jerusalem came to an end, we headed north to the Bahá’í holy places.
 As we boarded the train, I thought about Hadi, a Palestinian without a home in the land of his birth.
 Had he gone back to Jordan?
-Had he, by some miracle, returned to the land of his fathers and his mothers to grow almonds and olives and dates?
-Or did he live with his family in one of the refugee camps that have grown into haphazard cities that stain the beauty of the blooming desert that is Israel and remind all with eyes to see of wounds that cannot heal until a new day dawns in this holy land?
-Wherever he was in body, I knew Hadi would be with us in spirit as we traveled north to Akka and stood by the sea wall to count the 40 waves.
+Had he, by some miracle, returned to Palestine, the land of his fathers and his mothers, to grow almonds and olives and dates?
+Or did he live with his family in one of the refugee camps that stain the beauty of the blooming desert and remind all with eyes to see of wounds that cannot heal until a new day dawns in this holy land?
+Wherever he was in body, I knew Hadi would be with us in spirit as we traveled north to Akka and stood by the sea to count the 40 waves.

 If only I could find Hadi, I would tell him what I had not understood on that rainy day in Jerusalem so many years ago: that I am a Muslim too.
 I would say shukran, thank you, for being my guide — and such a righteous one too!
 I would tell him I had gone to Akka, looked out on the sea at sunset, counted 40 waves, and received forgiveness for all my sins.
 If only I could find Hadi, I would tell him that, before his tour, I had thought of Jerusalem as a city holy only to Christians and to Jews, but now when I thought of Jerusalem, it was as al-Quds al-Sharif — the Noble, Sacred Place where I met Muhammad and touched the rock blessed by His feet.